 Supplies Needed: Christmas tinsel, chairs, and candy canes

 Tie a piece of ribbon or twine from one post or chair to another.
 Players must stand on top of the chairs and try to be the first to drop a candy cane from the chair onto the ribbon and get it to stay there.
 Play until the first player gets a candy cane to catch on the ribbon or see who can get the most in a minute.
+This is one of the more difficult Christmas minute to win it games for kids.

 #3 – Toy Touchdown